faricamago/Operating_Systems_Principles__worst_fit_dynamic_partiton_simulator/README.md

 This is the starter code for Assignment 6.

-Make sure you also make your own test files.

 ---
 # Sample results:
 The results below were obtained using an O(n log n) algorithm.
+Do not forget to design your own test files.

 ```
 $ ./memsim 123 < test1.txt
 pages requested:                58